Office: 243 East Library Wing

 The following definition is the guide that the Hofstra faculty has adopted for HUHC courses and in evaluating proposals for the Honors-options described below.

 The goal of honors work is greater learning and intellectual satisfaction, for both the student and the instructor.
 As compared to regular course work, honors work should go more deeply into methodology, structure, and theory.
-It should address more sophisticated questions.
+It should attack more sophisticated questions.
 Honors work typically will require extra time for the student and the instructor, but simply increasing the volume or complexity of course work does not make it honors-level.
 Honors work must be judged qualitatively, not quantitatively: it is denser and more intellectually demanding–more sophisticated, more probing.
 Honors work requires of its students a distinctively broad engagement with the course content.

 The HUHC curriculum brings students together in their first year by requiring a common sequence of courses (“Culture & Expression”) that meet some of the undergraduate requirements for graduation.
 The purpose of this common curriculum is twofold: to provide a wide-ranging and multidisciplinary intellectual experience that will be the basis for students’ education in subsequent years; and to foster a sense of identity among a cohort of students who all share a common experience within HUHC.